 (email at firstname.lastname@example.org)

 I completed my PhD in Literary and Cultural Studies at the University of Melbourne, where I also lectured in Postmodernism and was the lead curriculum designer of Australia's first interdisciplinary coursework degree for doctoral students.
-My first book, The Sublime Object of Psychiatry: Schizophrenia in Clinical and Cultural Theory, was published in 2011, and my current research interests include the interplay between theoretical and subjective accounts of psychotic experience; new modes of 'doing interdisciplinarity' (such as critical neuroscience); narrative identity; and the role of narrative in the medical humanities.
-I am the founder and editor of the Centre for Medical Humanities blog, to which I regularly contribute.
+My first book, The Sublime Object of Psychiatry: Schizophrenia in Clinical and Cultural Theory, was published in 2011, and my current research interests include the interplay between theoretical and subjective accounts of unusual experience and new modes of 'doing interdisciplinarity', especially within the critical medical humanities.
+I am an Associate Editor of the BMJ Medical Humanities Journal, Deputy Director of Durham's Centre for Medical Humanities, and founding editor of the Centre for Medical Humanities blog.

 - Woods, A. (2011).
 The Sublime Object of Psychiatry: Schizophrenia in Clinical and Cultural Theory.
 Oxford.: Oxford University Press.

 - Woods, A. (2014).
 Book Review.
 Medicine, Health and the Arts: Approaches to the Medical Humanities.
 Edited by Victoria Bates, Alan Bleakley, Sam Goodman.
 Published by Routledge, 2013, hardback, 304 pages.
 ISBN 978-0415644310, £84.99.
 Medical Humanities 40(2): 146-148.

 - Whitehead, Anne & Woods, Angela (2016).
 Introduction.
 In The Edinburgh Companion to the Critical Medical Humanities.
 Whitehead, Anne, Woods, Angela, Atkinson, Sarah, Macnaughton, Jane & Richards, Jennifer Edinburgh University Press.
 1-31.